U.S. bishops vote to draft Communion statement that may rebuke Biden for abortion views | Politics

 A divided conference of U.S. Roman Catholic bishops announced on Friday that they had voted to draft a statement on Holy Communion that may admonish Catholic politicians, including President Joe Biden, who support abortion rights.
 The 168-55 decision to draft a teaching document on the Eucharist, a holy sacrament in the Roman Catholic faith, came after two hours of debate at the virtual assembly of the United States Catholic Bishops' Conference on Thursday, in which the bishops weighed the merits of reaffirming church teachings against the possibility of sowing partisan division.

-A White House spokesperson did not immediately respond to a request for comment.
+Some bishops want to block politicians with views like Biden's from receiving Communion.
+But any statement would serve as guidance, and individual bishops would be able to make an independent choice.
+Asked on Friday if he was concerned by the bishops' decision and if he would be blocked from participating in Holy Communion, Biden said, "That's a private matter and I don't think that's going to happen."

+Biden attends Catholic mass each weekend.
+The president has said he personally opposes abortion but supports a woman's right to choose.
+He did not keep a Hyde Amendment ban on federal funds for abortions in his first budget presented earlier this year.
 Some bishops advocating for drafting the document argued they had an obligation to clarify the church's teachings for all Catholics in light of inconsistencies in the faith and actions of public officials like Biden.

 "Almost daily I speak with people, Catholics...who are confused by the fact that we have a president who professes devout Catholicism and yet advances the most radical pro-abortion agenda in our history," said Bishop Donald Hying of Madison, Wisconsin, who supported drafting the document.
 Opponents said they feared writing the document could sow further partisan division within the church, and that the bishops should take more time to discuss the issue before moving forward.